Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 For a monthly fee, customers can upgrade their devices more frequently.
 T-Mobile will pay half of the retail price of your old phone if you upgrade to a new one at any time under this plan.

 If you’re in the market for a new phone, bring your old one in for a checkup to make sure it’s still functional.
 If that’s the case, you can simply buy a new one.
-For the price of half of the device, T-Mobile will cover the remainder of your outstanding balance.
+The remaining half of the bill for a new phone can be covered by T-Mobile.